felipebelinassi/meeting-room-reservations-api/README.md

 * Registrate into the coworking database
 * Login
 * Search for available rooms for a given timespan
+* List all rooms of the coworking space
 * View meeting schedule from himself or from a specific room
 * Book a meeting room for a given timespan
+  - Block user from creating past meetings or meetings with invalid time range
+  - Prevents user from creating conflicts with himself
+  - Prevents conflicting meetings created by different users
 * Cancel a reservation

-This API is already prepared to avoid conflicting meetings created by different users for one room.
+  - Block user from canceling meetings that already started

 ## Features
 * Express and Express GraphQL server